DeniaC5657/github-tutorial/README.md

 2. Secondly type in "My first repository."
 3. Thirdly, that we have some text in the README.md file, let's click on the first-repo tab.
-4. Fourthly, you should be in the terminal, type in `git add .`
+4. Fourthly, you should be in the terminal, type in `git add .` (This command adds the file README.md  and its edits to the stage, also recored everything you edit or change. )
+5. Now that we have added everything to the stage, let's commit it.
+Type in `git commit -m "add text to first-repo"` ( This command does is it "captures a photo of the stage" or records the change you have done before by naming it "add text to first-repo".
+Basically, in the future, you want to get something back that you may be deleted in the past, you can type in `git log` to get to see all the commits you've done and get the one you'd like back)
+6. Now, in order to a command known as `git push`, we'll have to create our remote repo in order to push the text we have in our file somewhere and we need to go through some other steps first.

+## _Git Push_

+  * Now, open up a new tab and go to http://github.com/
+  * Go to the top left corner and locate the green button that has a little book and reads "New", then click on it.